newflight-co/createvid/README.md

 # Preparing worker machine

+    - install python 2
+    -
     - install ffmpeg
+    - Add essential envorentment variables (dont forget to restart shell after that to make changes live):
+        - WORKER_ID - just a uniq string ID of the worker
+        - NEXRENDER_FFMPEG - path to ffmeg (more likely is C:\ffmpeg\bin\ffmpeg.exe)
+        - NODE_ENV=production

-# Run docker with Queue and DB service.
+# Run docker with Queue and DB service for development.
 Run docker service first then run following commands to run containers

 `$cd docker-dev`